Hey Kids (Start Here)

 “The Marshal was dying,” Raleigh says.
 “Did you know?”

 “Dying?”
-Geiszler says, almost too loud, but not quite, his eyes snapping open as he fixes Raleigh with a sharp, wide-awake look.
+Geiszler fixes Raleigh with a sharp, wide-awake look.

-“The Mark Ones,” Geiszler replies.
+“The Mark Ones,” Geiszler replies, like he’s trying out the idea.
 “Shit shielding over a shit core.”

 “Yeah.
 I guess.
-He ah—” Raleigh says, dragging his fingers through the air next to his face.
+He uh—” Raleigh drags his fingers through the air next to his face, miming a nosebleed.
 “He didn’t tell me any details.
 He didn’t tell Mako much either, but he—did a lot of bleeding.
-Specifically?
-The same kind of bleeding that you’re doing.”
+The same kind of bleeding you’re doing.”

 Geiszler takes a lazy sip of beer, his eyes on the reef sharks.
 “I was never exposed to any radiation,” he says, pale and exhausted.
 “It’s not the same.”